 “If any man serve me, let him follow me; and where I am, there shall also my servant be: if any man serve me, him will my Father honour” (John 12:26).

-So if we desire to serve Yahuwah acceptably, we must learn to become followers of Messiah, walking as He walked, following in His footsteps (1Peter 2:21).
+If we desire to serve Yahuwah acceptably, we must learn to become followers of Messiah, walking as He walked, following in His footsteps (1Peter 2:21).

 He Is Worthy!